 Shooter dead, two injured after shooting at Great Mills High School in Maryland

-A shooter at Great Mills High School in Maryland was killed Tuesday after firing shots at an armed school resource officer, an official said.
+A gunman who shot and wounded two students at Great Mills High School in Maryland was killed Tuesday after engaging an armed school resource officer, an official said.

 The shooter was the only fatality.
-Two other people were injured, including one critically, authorities said.
+A female student was critically injured and a male student was also shot but is in stable condition at a hospital, authorities said.

+"Our school resource officer was alerted to the event. he pursued the shooter, engaged the shooter, fired a round at the shooter," St. Mary's County Sheriff Tim Cameron said.
+"The shooter fired a round as well.
+In the hours and days to come, we'll be able to determine if our school resource officer's round struck the shooter."

+The resource officer, who wasn't immediately identified, was not injured.
+Cameron said the gunman died after being transported to a local hospital.

-The school was placed on lockdown and students were being evacuated to Leonardtown High School to be reunified with their parents.
+Earlier, the school was placed on lockdown and students were being evacuated to Leonardtown High School to be reunified with their parents.

-The incident was contained and police were on the scene, the school said on its website.
-Maryland State Police also told Fox News they were responding to the incident.
-The FBI and agents from the Bureau of Alcohol, Tobacco and Firearms are on the scene assisting with the investigation.
+The Maryland State Police along with the FBI and agents from the Bureau of Alcohol, Tobacco and Firearms are on the scene assisting with the investigation.
+The scene at the school which has about 1,600 students and is near the Patuxent River Naval Air Station was said to be "contained."

 Maryland Gov. Larry Hogan tweeted Tuesday his office was “closely monitoring the situation at Great Mills High School.”